pangwa/write-yourself-a-scheme-doc/docs/2_parsing.md

     | Failure (_, err, _) -> sprintf "No match: %s"  (err.ToString())
     | Success _ -> "Found value"
 ```
 The `>>.` is a combinator that `FParsc` provides.
 The parser ``p1 >>. p2`` parses p1 and p2 in sequence and returns the result of p2.
-There is another
-companation operator `.>>` which also parses p1 and p2 in sequence but returns the result of p1 instead of p2.
+There is another companation operator `.>>` which also parses p1 and p2 in sequence but returns the result of p1 instead of p2.
 In each case the point points to the side of the parser whose result is returned.
 By combining both operators in p1 >>. p2 .>> p3 we obtain a parser that parses p1, p2 and p3 in sequence and returns the result from p2.
+As a mnemonic the dot at the composer helpers `>>.` and `.>>` mean which of the parsers are meant to be kept.

 Compile and run this code.
 ```bash